 What is the newest Princess Cruises ship?

-The newest ship in the Princess Cruises fleet currently sailing at the time of publication is Discovery Princess.
-Launched in early 2022 (delayed from November 2021), Discovery Princess is the sixth and final ship in the line’s Royal Class.
+The newest ship in the Princess Cruises fleet currently sailing at the time of publication is Sun Princess.
+The ship began sailing with guests in February 2024.
+Sun Princess is the first in the line’s new Sphere class, which will also include Star Princess — set to debut this August.

 What is the oldest Princess Cruises ship?